Pushforwards of Tilting Sheaves: Introduction

 \section{Introduction}

+A well known conjecture asserts that projective homogeneous spaces over $\CC$ have full strong exceptional collections, see \S 2 for definitions.
+There are many positive results in this direction starting with \cite{Be}, \cite{Kapranov} and \cite{Kapranov2}.
+A survey of results in this direction can be found in \cite{kp}.
+Over non-algebraically closed ground fields, it is known that such full strong exceptional collections cannot exist in general.
+Weakening the assumption on the ground field requires weakening the conclusion.
+In this direction, there are several weakenings that could be considered.
+The simplest is to ask for just a full exceptional collection.
+It is known, see \cite{na2} and \cite{na3}, that such collections cannot exist.
+Rather than consider exceptional collections, we consider tilting sheaves, see \S2 for their definition and relationship with exceptional collections.

-The purpose of this paper is to study push forwards of tilting sheaves.
+The purpose of this paper is to study pushforwards of tilting sheaves.
 We consider the following setup : given a variety $Y$ with tilting sheaf $\sT$ defined over some prime subfield and another variety $X$ defined over $k$ that is an $l/k$-form of $Y$.
-Here $l/k$ is a Galois extension of of fields.
+Here $l/k$ is a Galois extension of fields.
+The pullback $\sT_l$ under the morphism $\pi_l^Y:Y_l\to Y$ induced by base change can be seen to be a tilting sheaf on $Y_l$ (see \mref{p:main}).
 There is a projection

-We investigate when the push forward $\pi_*(\sT_l)$ is a tilting sheaf on $X$.
+We investigate when the pushforward $p_*(\sT_l)$ is a tilting sheaf on $X$.
 In previous work a number of positive results were obtained, see \cite{y} and \cite{na} for certain homogeneous varieties and towers of homogeneous varieties.
 In this work we give a counterexample to show that these sheaves need not be tilting sheaves in general, see section \ref{s:outer}.

 As mentioned in the previous paragraph, various positive results regarding tilting sheaves on twisted forms of varieties have been obtained in recent papers.
 In \cite{blunk}, tilting sheaves are constructed on generalized Severi-Brauer varieties via a different approach to that given in this paper.
 The thesis \cite{y}, constructs tilting bundles on Severi-Brauer schemes and some arithmetic toric varieties using the procedure in this work.
 More recently, these ideas have been extended to generalized Severi-Brauer schemes and positive characteristic in \cite{na}.